pivotal/docs-tas-adapter/install-prerequisites.md

 The following dependencies must be installed to the target Kubernetes cluster before installing Application Service Adapter.
 If you completed an installation of the `full` profile or the `iterate` profile of Tanzu Application Platform v1.2 in your target Kubernetes cluster, these dependencies are already present.

 * Cluster Essentials.
 See [Deploying Cluster Essentials v1.3](https://docs.vmware.com/en/Cluster-Essentials-for-VMware-Tanzu/1.3/cluster-essentials/GUID-deploy.html).
-   > **Note** If you are operating a Tanzu Kubernetes Grid cluster, the Cluster Essentials are already installed.
+   > **Note:** If you are operating a Tanzu Kubernetes Grid cluster, the Cluster Essentials are already installed.

 * cert-manager v1.5.3 or later for managing internal certificates.
    * If you installed Tanzu Application Platform v1.3 with a profile, this package is installed.